microsoft/GraphEngine/doc/TSL/tsl-basics.md

 * Proxy construct

-We can include other TSL files in the current TSL project by using "include" key word.
-For example, `include anthertsl.tsl`.
+We can include other TSL files in the current TSL project by using the "include" key word.
+For example, `include another.tsl`.
 Note, if a TSL file is already added to the current TSL project, it is not necessary to include it explicitly.

-Enumerations are declared using _enum_ keyword.
-They can be referenced in the current TSL project or the visual studio projects referencing the TSL project.
+Enumerations are declared using the _enum_ keyword.
+They can be referenced in the current TSL project or the .NET projects referencing the TSL project.

 #### Struct